AdobeDocs/ffs-translate-lipsync/src/pages/guides/index.md

 ---
-title: Dub API Quickstart
+title: Transcribe API Quickstart
-description: This page is a quickstart guide for the ADLS Dub API.
+description: This page is a quickstart guide for the ADLS Transcribe API.
 ---
-# Dub API
+# Transcribe API

-Quickstart commands to dub audio or video with a target language or edited transcript.
+Quickstart commands to create a transcription from audio or video files.

 ## Before you start